nomake-toolchain/nomake-zit/README.md

 await NM.makefile()
 ```

+See this example at [example/](https://github.com/nomake-toolchain/nomake-zit/tree/main/example) for a complete structure.
+The example directly runs with `deno run -A build.ts build`.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.